This page may contain affiliate links. Please see Affiliate Disclaimer

 You can find farms to buy your milk directly from on the Farmers Weekly website.

-As you can see, there are many ways you can help improve the quality of your food and eat healthily, while improving a local business.
+In conclusion, there are many ways you can help improve the quality of your food, eat healthily and improve a local business.

-Community relationships can be built and your normal robotic walk round the supermarket can be turned into a more pleasurable experience.
+Community relationships can be built so your normal robotic walk round the supermarket can be turned into a more pleasurable experience.